How to write a conclusion paragraph

 - “There is no clear answer to this problem.”

-Even if your essay has explored competing arguments, your own position should be clear.
+Even if your essay has explored different points of view, your own position should be clear.
 There may be many possible approaches to the topic, but you want to leave the reader convinced that yours is the best one!